 If you are looking to train your cat, you should explore positive reinforcement rather than negative reinforcement.
 My advice is to never use a spray bottle for disciplining a cat.

-Practice is one of the most critical factors in your cat’s comfort level with water.
+Practice is one of the most critical factors in your cat’s comfort level with the water.
 You should never try to force your cat into deep water or water that they clearly aren’t ready to experience.

 Give your cat as much time as they need to adjust to any body of water they have access to.
 Hopefully, with time they’ll start to enjoy the water as they please.

-The top breeds known for enjoying swimming are the Maine Coon, Turkish Van, Norwegian Forest and Bengal cats.
+The top breeds known for enjoying swimming are the Maine Coon, Turkish Van, Norwegian Forest, and Bengal cats.
 There are several videos of these breeds enjoying a leisurely swim.